lxc/incus/doc/api-extensions.md

 This implements a new set of `logging` configuration keys on the server, allowing for multiple logging targets.
 The former `loki` configuration keys are being transitioned over as part of this.

+## `network_forward_snat`

+Adds a `snat` configuration option for network forwards which will cause any DNAT to get a matching SNAT applied.
+So new connections from the target will appear as coming from the network forward address.

+This is limited to bridged networks as OVN doesn't support flexible enough SNAT for this.